Polarimeter to Unify the Corona and Heliosphere (PUNCH): PUNCH instruments

 \subsection{Wide Field Imager}

-The Wide Field Imager (WFI) is a corral-baffle heliospheric imaging design built at Southwest Research Institute (SwRI).
-WFI is diagrammed in Figure \ref{fig:wfi}.
-The instrument is described in detail by \citep{laurent_2025}; the design is summarized here.
-WFI is analogous to an externally-occulted coronagraph, in linear geometry (i.e. the baffle structure is approximately symmetric via extrusion along the spacecraft Y axis, rather than via revolution about the spacecraft X axis).
+The Wide Field Imager (WFI) is a corral-baffle heliospheric imager design; three were built for PUNCH at Southwest Research Institute (SwRI). \new{Figure \ref{fig:wfi} is a diagram of WFI.
+Figure \ref{fig:wfi-photo} is a photograph of one of the instruments, under development.} WFI is described in detail by \citep{laurent_2025}; the design is summarized here.
+The is analogous to an externally-occulted coronagraph, in linear geometry (i.e. the baffle structure is approximately symmetric via extrusion along the spacecraft Y axis, rather than via revolution about the spacecraft X axis).
 Heliospheric imaging was conceived in the late 20th century using the three photometers of the spinning Helios mission \citep{jackson_leinert_1985}, and developed through Coriolis/SMEI \citep{eyles_etal_2003, jackson_etal_2004}, STEREO/HI \citep{howard_etal_2008,eyles_etal_2009}, SolO/SOLOHI \citep{howard_etal_2020}, and PSP/WISPR \citep{Vourlidas_etal2016}.
 The more modern designs include a full optical imaging system, a solar baffle, and a deeply vaned light trap to absorb glint; WFI is similar, with the addition of a lunar baffle near the optical aperture, to reduce flooding by moonlight.

 The instrument body is a large flat corral fabricated from aluminum.
 The corral is surrounded by a flat lip (dark grey on $\pm$Y sides) that defines an instrument shadow plane, hiding the Earth itself from the main baffle structure.
 The body supports a leading solar shade (white) that diverts the bulk of the solar beam away from the baffle and body, to avoid thermal flexure.
 The multi-vane solar baffle (periwinkle) intercepts sunlight that would otherwise enter the corral.
 It is machined from a single piece of aluminum and coated with optical black from Acktar Corporation.
 The baffle edges follow a cylindrical envelope that is analogous to the ogive shape of the NFI occulter, and enforce seven separate scattering events for any photon diffracted from the main beam around the baffle into the optics, following the applied scattering theory outlined by \citet{Deforest_etal2025}.
 Light that passes over the solar baffle crosses into the corral area, crossing over deep ``light trap'' vanes (blue) that are designed to absorb glint, moonlight, or other back-illumination of the instrument.
 At the rear of the light trap is a small lunar baffle (green) in square geometry.
 The lunar baffle is a conventional two-bounce design to reduce the field of regard, mitigating the effects of moonlight in the gibbous and full phases (when the Moon is outside the field of view but also bright enough to wash out WFI images).
 An aperture at the rear of the lunar baffle coincides with an external pupil of the optical design.
 The external pupil reduces stray light and provides room (optical ``eye relief'') for a polarizing filter wheel (PFW; Section \ref{sec:PFW}) in front of the optics.
 The image is projected onto a CCD (Section \ref{sec:CCD}) and transferred to the spacecraft for processing and download.